abhishekbavoria/voice-agent/readme.md

 That’s it!

-I built this for fun (and learning), but it could be a base for much more — like a customer support bot or a hands-free productivity tool.
+I built this for fun (and learning), but it could be a base for much more, like a customer support bot or a hands-free productivity tool.

 If you have questions or ideas, feel free to open an issue or message me!